 Physical testing provides practical information about the behaviour of the steel and masonry when subjected to loads and the bond characteristics and strengths of these materials.

-In 2004 a specific test was designed by engineers at the University of Bradford to check the Bersche-Rolt lintel complied with a design and performance requirement of the British Standard 5628 : Part 2.
+In 2004 a specific test was designed by engineers at The University of Bradford to check whether the Bersche-Rolt lintel complied with a design and performance requirement of the British Standard 5628 : Part 2.